Jeremy Corbyn will not be a Labour candidate at next election, Starmer confirms

 “At the next election I believe all British Jews will once again be free to vote according to their political persuasion rather than out of fear,” she said.

-Though she offered a “note of caution” that there are still “issues with antisemitism particularly within the grassroots” of the Labour Party.
+However, she offered a “note of caution” that there are still “issues with antisemitism, particularly within the grassroots” of the Labour Party.

 The EHRC’s damning investigation published in October 2020 found evidence of “political interference” by Mr Corbyn’s office in the complaints process.